Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 Just because elements start out with values for their `display` properties there is no reason you can't change them if you want to.
 There are several values you might to change an element's display property to.

-For example, we can give the `display` property of `inline-block`.
+For example, we can give our two boxes the `display` property of `inline-block`.
 The makes them act like block elements within themselves but like inline elements outside.
 That is, they do not cause line breaks after them.

 ```CSS
 header {